mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/ffsend.md

 # ffsend
-> Easily and securely share files from command line.
+> Easily and securely share files from command-line.
 > More information: <https://gitlab.com/timvisee/ffsend>.

 - Upload a file